Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Appendix

 \subsection{Frontier Model Comparison}

 To test whether a stronger LLM optimizer changes the balance between classical and LLM-based methods, we ran Karpathy Agent (Code) and \centaur with three Gemini variants: Gemini 2.5 Flash~\citep{comanici2025gemini}, Gemini 3.1 Flash-Lite~\citep{google2026gemini31}, and Gemini 3.1 Pro Preview~\citep{google2026gemini31}.
 Gemini 2.5 Flash and 3.1 Flash-Lite runs were stopped early after 16--18 hours of cumulative training time as no meaningful improvement was observed beyond that point.
-Gemini 3.1 Pro Preview was run for the full 24-hour budget but limited to a single seed due to API cost constraints.
+Gemini 3.1 Pro Preview was run for the full 24-hour budget with 3 seeds.

 \Cref{fig:gemini,fig:gemini31} compare the Flash variants with Qwen3.5-27B, but neither outperforms it.
 Notably, Karpathy Agent (Code) with Gemini 3.1 Flash-Lite suffers from extremely high failure rates (87--94\%), as the model frequently generates code modifications that cause the training script to crash (93\% of failures are runtime errors, not OOM).
-In the fixed search space, however, Gemini 3.1 Flash-Lite performs comparably to Qwen3.5-0.8B. \Cref{fig:gemini_frontier_main} shows that Gemini 3.1 Pro Preview is competitive with Qwen3.5-27B for both unconstrained code editing (Karpathy Agent Code: 0.9827 vs 0.9814, 5\% OOM) and \centaur in the fixed search space.
-However, these are single-seed results; Gemini Pro initially shows more exploratory behavior with a higher early OOM rate, proposing deeper models (DEPTH${\geq}$15), before converging to performance comparable to Qwen3.5-27B.
+In the fixed search space, however, Gemini 3.1 Flash-Lite performs comparably to Qwen3.5-0.8B. \Cref{fig:frontier_main} shows that Gemini 3.1 Pro Preview is competitive with Qwen3.5-27B for both unconstrained code editing (Karpathy Agent Code: 0.9826${\pm}$0.0004 vs 0.9814${\pm}$0.0046, 3\% OOM) and \centaur in the fixed search space (0.9767${\pm}$0.0013 vs 0.9763${\pm}$0.0005).
+Gemini Pro achieves lower variance than Qwen for code editing but does not improve the mean, confirming that scaling the LLM optimizer does not close the gap to classical methods.